Spasoje Bulajič

-Spasoje Bulajič (born 24 November 1975 in Slovenj Gradec) is a Slovenian footballer who has represented his country at the Euro 2000 and the Football World Cup 2002.
+Spasoje Bulajič (born 24 November 1975) is a Slovenian former footballer who represented his country at Euro 2000 and the 2002 World Cup.

 Club career

 Born in Slovenj Gradec, Bulajič started his football career at his home club Rudar Velenje.
 In the 1994–95 season he had short spell at Olimpija Ljubljana.
 After two seasons in Celje, he moved to Maribor.
 He was named 1997 Slovenian Youth Footballer of the Year and 1998 Slovenian Footballer of the Year, as Maribor won two consecutive Slovenian Championships and one Slovenian Cup.
 Later he played for German Köln and Mainz 05, Slovenian Mura Murska Sobota and Cypriot AEL Limassol and AEP Paphos FC.
 In the 2008–09 season, he again played for Celje.

 International career

-Bulajič was capped 26 times and scored one goal for Slovenia.
+Bulajič made his debut for Slovenia in a March 1998 friendly match away against Poland, coming on as a 46th-minute substitute for Andrej Poljšak, and earned a total of 26 caps, scoring 1 goal.
 He was a participant at the Euro 2000 and World Cup 2002.
+His final international was an April 2004 friendly away against Switzerland.